 We love a barbecue, but providing a luxury outdoor experience for your friends and family doesn’t come without its challenges.
 From the unpredictability of British weather to knowing your barbecues ‘heat sweet spot’, there’s always something that can go annoyingly wrong; especially when you’ve spent the week planning your menu.

 Sure, it might be part of the charm of it all — but taking away those hosting worries allows you to focus on the important moments: making memories and having a good time.
-That’s what we’re aiming to help you create with the HEAT range.
+That’s what we’re aiming to help you create with our range of outdoor BBQs and wood burners.
 Let’s look at some common outdoor cooking and heating challenges you might come across when you’ve got a party on, and how you can easily overcome them with HEAT.

 It’s easy to say “Stick up a gazebo and prepare for the worst”, but rain more often than not can ruin even the most charming of outdoor get-togethers.
 It gets cold, people lose interest and the buzz of a sunny day fades away fast; despite your best efforts.
 As the host, you need to be a quick thinker if you want your guests to stay entertained.

 Of course, some of us love cooking outdoors no matter rain or shine, and if the former does occur midway through a roast lamb shoulder cook time, then the insulated lid will keep things in check for you.
 After all, the barbecue is all about the experience; having people around, enjoying good wine, and tucking into some lovely food together.
-With HEAT, you don’t need to let a summer shower stop you from doing that — it lets you embrace it.
+With one of Chesneys’ outdoor BBQs and stoves, you don’t need to let a summer shower stop you from doing that — it lets you embrace it.

 CONTROLLING THE HEAT